Track Innovation in European Business XXL (6 weeks) - Track

 • the role of science & technology.

-The courses part of this track are the following:
+The following courses are part of this track:

 Innovation and Entrepreneurship in Europe: Business Models and Financing Models